w1th0utnam3/linear_algebra_containers/README.md

 documentation for the classes.

 ## Todo
-This Readme will be updated shortly.
 There is still much work to do on the classes even though most basic operations are working.
-If you want to help or if you found any bugs feel free to contact me.
+If you want to help or if you find any bugs feel free to contact me.

 Main areas of work:
- - more quaternion methods
+ - More quaternion methods
- - more tests
+ - More tests
  - Matrix4x4 and Matrix3x3 classes with convenience methods
- - more graphics related features like rotations etc.
+ - More graphics related features like rotations etc.